wasmfx/fiber-c/README.md

 This library offers two backends:

-1. An Asyncify-based implementation, which provides a stackless implementation of fibers.
+1. Stackless fibers using the Asyncify transform of binaryen.
-2. A WasmFX powered implementation, which provides a native stackful implementation of fibers.
+2. Native stackful fibers powered by the WasmFX instruction set.